DSPG-Young-Scholars-Program/dspg21oss/README.md

 You will need to select the scopes for this personal token, please refer to the following image.
 ![plot](./output/oss_token_setup.png)

-Please private message Crystal or Stephanie your access token and make sure you delete the message afterwards.
+Please private message Crystal or Stephanie your access token and username, and make sure you delete the message afterwards.